This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Hajj from Qatar requirements and rules

-In addition, the expatriates who wish to perform Hajj from Qatar should not be less than 40 years and should have been residing in Qatar for at least 10 years.
+• The expatriates should not be less than 40 years old and should have been residing in Qatar for at least 10 years

 Vaccination requirements